GSA/digitalgov.gov/content/events/2019/06/2019-06-14-us-government-open-innovation-summit-transformation-through-citizen-science-prize-competitions.md

 ---

 _This talk was hosted by Federal Community of Practice for Crowdsourcing and Citizen Science and the Challenges and Prizes Federal Community of Practice, and facilitated by DigitalGov University.
-Both communities provide mechanisms for members of federal, state, local and tribal agencies to share best practices and identify collaboration opportunities across government._
+Both communities provide mechanisms for members of federal, state, local, and tribal agencies to share best practices and identify collaboration opportunities across government._

 Questions about this event or future events?
 Send them to [team@challenge.gov](mailto:team@challenge.gov).